6 Week Course Modules Only (no feedback)

 Why do you not teach regulatory writing?

-Dr. Nichols does not specialize in regulatory writing, although Nascent Medical now offers this type of writing.
-We may have some regulatory writing components added in the future.
+Dr. Nichols does not specialize in regulatory writing.
 The course does provide info on how to find out more about regulatory writing, but that is the extent of the coverage of regulatory writing in the current 6-week course.
 Please visit the Regulatory Affairs Professionals Society site for more info on regulatory writing.